 The Company is committed to provide career opportunities for its employees and enabletheir growth and development.
-Further there is a focus on hiring science and pharmacy graduates tostrengthen the scientific orientation in the workforce.
-There continues to be a focus onbuilding gender diversity in the workforce.
-Training programs to strengthen scientific andtechnical knowledge of the employees were extensively implemented across all businesses.
+Further there is a focus on hiring medical and pharmacygraduates to strengthen the scientific orientation in the workforce.
+Training programmesto strengthen scientific and technical knowledge of the employees were extensivelyimplemented across the businesses.

 Number of Employees

-The total number of employees of the Company as on March 31 2016 was 1587 as against1654 as on March 312015.
+The total number of employees of the Company as on March 312020 was 1325 as against1452 as on March 312019.

-(c) Appeal filed by two shareholders of the Company (Appellants) before theSecurities Appellate Tribunal (SAT) against part of the Order of Securities and Exchange Board of India (SEBI) datedJune 24 2014 in relation to delisting proposal ofAstraZeneca Pharmaceuticals AB Sweden (AZPAB).
+(c) Appeal filed by two shareholders of the Company before Securities AppellateTribunal against part of the Order of Securities and Exchange Board of India (SEBI) datedJune 24 2014 in relation to delisting proposal of AstraZeneca Pharmaceuticals ABSweden.

 Transfer to Investor Education and Protection Fund

-Directors Responsibility Statement
+Directors' Responsibility Statement

-To the best of our knowledge and belief and according to the information andexplanations obtained by us your Directors state in terms of Section 134 (5) of theCompanies Act 2013 ('the Act'):
+To the best of our knowledge and belief and according to the information andexplanations obtained by us your Directors state in terms of Section 134 (5) of theCompanies Act 2013 (the Act):

-(b) that they had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2016 and of the profit ofthe Company for the year ended on that date.
+(b) that they had selected such accounting policies and applied them consistently andmade judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2020 and of the profit ofthe Company for the year ended on that date.

 (c) that they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.